kellyyfoo/openshift-workshop-was/labs/Openshift/ApplicationManagement/README.md

 ## Application Logging (Hands-on)

 Pod processes running in OpenShift frequently produce logs.
 To effectively manage this log data and ensure no loss of log data occurs when a pod terminates, a log aggregation tool should be deployed on the cluster.
 Log aggregation tools help users persist, search, and visualize the log data that is gathered from the pods across the cluster.
 Let's look at application logging with log aggregation using EFK (Elasticsearch, Fluentd, and Kibana).
 Elasticsearch is a search and analytics engine.
 Fluentd receives, cleans and parses the log data.
-Kibana lets users visualize data with charts and graphs in Elasticsearch.
+Kibana lets users visualize data stored in Elasticsearch with charts and graphs.

+If it has been a long time (more than 15 minutes) since the Liberty or WebSphere pods last started, you may want to delete each pod and let a new one start, to ensure that Liberty and WebSphere create some recent logs for Kibana to find.

 ### Launch Kibana (Hands-on)